 - Six of the top 10 candy bars in the U.S. contain peanuts or peanut butter.

-- Peanuts can be made into imitation milk, cheese, & ice cream.
+- Peanuts can be made into imitation milk, cheese, and ice cream.
 Cheese made from peanuts is superior to that of its dairy friend, except in calcium.

-- The average american consumes around 6lbs of peanut butter a year.
+- The average American consumes around 6 pounds of peanut butter a year.